Table of Contents

 MX Record

-MX (Mail Exchange) record routes email to the mail server.
-The MX record indicates how emails are routed via SMTP (Simple Mail Trasport Protocol).
-Whenever someone sends an email to admin@example.com, the MX record will redirect to a specified mail server.
-MX records prefer multiple email servers, which is a requirement for load balancing and to also avoid outages.
-MX records are a major part of troubleshooting mail delivery problems.
+An MX (Mail Exchange) record routes email traffic to the appropriate mail server.
+Specifically, the MX record defines how emails are delivered using SMTP (Simple Mail Transfer Protocol).
+For example, whenever someone sends an email to admin@example.com, the MX record directs the message to a designated mail server.

 Breaking Down an MX Record